tagspaces/documentation/extensions/viewerImage.md

 ## Features

-* Opening of the following image formats: JPG, PNG, GIF, SVG, BMP, WEBP, ICO
+* Opening of the following image formats: JPG, PNG, GIF, SVG, BMP, WEBP, ICO, PSD, TIFF
 * Zooming, flipping and rotating of the current image
 * Different background colors of the viewer for better contrast
 * For JPG files it features an integrated Exif and IPTC reader with auto rotation of photos according to the Exif information